SolrNet/SolrNet/Documentation/FAQ.md

 You're probably using an outdated version.
 [Upgrade to a recent build](README.md#downloads)

+#### I'm getting an error "'SolrConnection' already registered in container"

+Make sure you call `Startup.Init` [only once per document type in your application](Initialization.md).

 #### I created my SolrNet document type, but when I add an instance to Solr I get an 'unknown field' error.

 You need to edit the schema.xml in Solr to reflect the fields mapped in your .NET document type.